 Free Official Disney World Planning Videos – This is a freebie anyone can get before their trip.
 Just click this link, sign up with your address, and Disney will give you access to online videos about planning your Walt Disney World vacation for absolutely free.
 If you’ve never been to Disney World, this is a no-brainer, as you can find out more about the attractions, parks, restaurants, and resorts.
 Even though I’ve been to Disney World dozens of times, I still like to sign up for this.
 It’s a fun way to get myself excited about my upcoming vacation and revisit fond memories of vacations past.
 Even better, Disney will often send unique promotion codes to people who sign up for this video, so it can be a way to save some money on a Disney World vacation.
 Also, did I mention it’s absolutely free?
 Just click the graphic below to sign up.

-Click the graphic below to sign up for your free official Disney World Planning Video from Disney.
+Click the graphic above to sign up for your free official Disney World Planning Video from Disney.

 Free Ice Water or Cup of Ice at Counter Service Restaurants – Free ice water is essential on a hot Orlando day.
 Skip the $2.50 bottles of Dasani, head to a counter service restaurant in any of the parks, and ask for a large cup of ice water.
 This also works for hot water, so you can bring packets of instant coffee with you into the parks.